/ frequently asked questions /

-All 50ty/50ty artworks are limited editions of 50 prints.
+All 50ty/50ty artworks are limited to no more than 50 prints – with smaller editions commanding higher prices, and editions of 50 more affordable.
 The numbering convention displays as 1/50 for the first print, 2/50 for the second, and so on.
 All prints in the edition are identical, so the first is not more valuable than the 50th, for example.

 How should I frame or display my prints?

 The best way to care for your print is to have it framed.
 A good quality frame will prevent damage, while showing off your artwork to maximum effect.
 We suggest ‘floating’ your print rather than using a mounting board frame, as this allows for the natural expansion and contraction of the paper due to changes in temperature and humidity.
 (Cotton paper responds to differing levels of humidity in the air – sometimes it will hang flat and other times it will warp slightly.)

 If you’d like any further advice about framing, or perhaps the contact details of our favourite framers, please send us an email.